 By turns silly and melancholy, the Coen Brothers' loopy, episodic film explores every element of The Western, including Manifest Destiny, ballads, fastest guns, and the vast, open plains.

 Before he swept the Oscars with Parasite, Bong Joon Ho made this bananas fast-paced action film about...a giant genetically modified pig.
 It's also about the evils of factory farming, the importance of honesty, and a little girl Terminator-level determined to get back her best friend.

 Clara (Sonia Braga) is a 65-year-old retired music critic who vows to live in her apartment until she dies after a developer buys all of the units around her and tries to lure her out.
-This movie gives a little insight on why parents are so passionate about what they worked hard for.

 7. The Fundamentals Of Caring

 There are several parenting movies on Netflix, but this original will also be a winner with your parents.
 The Fundamentals of Caring is a comedy starring Paul Rudd as a man attempting to overcome tragedy and divorce by becoming the caretaker for a teenager with muscular dystrophy (Craig Roberts).

 A John Grisham legal thriller with a humanist bent, starring Matt Damon and Danny DeVito as idealistic law workers determined to get justice for a woman and her dying son.
 But they'll have to get through John Voight and Mickey Rourke's shady lawyers first.

 A political thriller/romance/musical, Dil Se asks the question whether love really can cross all boundaries — in this case deeply rooted trenches of historical pain and betrayal that lead to terrorism.